DesiQuintans/desiderata/README.md

 - **File system functions**
     - Load an RDS file and announce when it was created
-    - Create a folder path
+    - Build a path, creating subfolders if needed

 - **Number functions**
     - Find the mode(s) of a numeric/character/factor vector